orion-labs/node-red-contrib-orion/README.md

 Voice Superpowers users can build Bots that respond to voice commands, user actions, and other knowledge about the user's state (location, geo-fencing, etc).

-Orion truly is Push-to-Talk with SUPERPOWERS!
+Orion is Push-to-Talk with SUPERPOWERS!

 Install
 -------